Ecosystem Targets and Supporting Indicators

 STATUS

-In general, Long Island Sound abundance of boreal game fish (e.g., winter flounder) is stable or declining while the abundance of temperate finfish species (e.g., weakfish & summer flounder) is increasing.
+In general, Long Island Sound abundance of boreal game fish (e.g., winter flounder) is stable or declining while the abundance of temperate finfish species (e.g., weakfish & summer flounder) are variable.
 The aggregate average is roughly stable, but highly variable:

 • Black sea bass: The black sea bass abundance has substantially increased in the last decade.
 The species is classified as a warm water species, meaning due to increasing temperatures in the Sound, the black sea bass has flourished.
 This species is experiencing a substantial shift northward in its range.
 In response, northern states, also experiencing the same influx as the Sound, have exploited the fishery as they are highly sought after – they taste great!
 Commercial for hire and private anglers have enjoyed higher abundance and fishing opportunities.
 However, their increase has also disrupted the balance of the food web.
 Sea bass, for example, preys on the American lobster, further contributing to causes leading to its decline in Long Island Sound.
 It is important to recognize this predator-prey relationship in future management practices as other fishery species may be impacted by temperature-induced geographic range shifts.